jtourkis/MBTA-Ridership-Model/README.md

 1. Explore data and identify potential probability distribtions.
 2. Find maximum likelihood and method of moments estimates to simulate data for proposed distributions.
 3. Test Goodness of Fit.
-Run Kolmogorov-Smirnov (Continuous) or Chi-Squared (Discrete) Tests to assess whether proposed distributions can be rejected.
+Run Kolmogorov-Smirnov (Continuous) or Chi-Squared (Discrete) Tests to assess whether proposed distributions should be rejected.
+4. Run additional testing to find best fit.

 See the [open issues](https://github.com/github_username/repo/issues) for a list of proposed features (and known issues).